Plan9-Archive/dboddie-wiki/Configuring a Native Build.md

 # Configuring a Native Build

-With environment variables set up as described in [Building a Hosted Environment](Building a Hosted Environment), we can configure a native build.
+With environment variables set up as described in [Building a Hosted Inferno Environment], we can configure a native build.

 In principle, each of the platforms that can run Inferno natively is